 - Certain medications.
 The use of thiazide diuretics — commonly used to treat hypertension — and low-dose aspirin also can increase uric acid levels.
 So can the use of anti-rejection drugs prescribed for people who have undergone an organ transplant.

 - Family history of gout.
 If other members of your family have had gout, you're more likely to develop the disease.

 - Age and sex.
-Gout occurs more often in men than it does in women, primarily because women tend to have lower uric acid levels than men do.
+Gout occurs more often in men, primarily because women tend to have lower uric acid levels.
 After menopause, however, women's uric acid levels approach those of men.
-Men also are more likely to develop gout earlier — usually between the ages of 40 and 50 — whereas women generally develop signs and symptoms after menopause.
+Men also are more likely to develop gout earlier — usually between the ages of 30 and 50 — whereas women generally develop signs and symptoms after menopause.